cifra-city/rest-sso/docs/web/docs/ResetPasswordCompleteDataAttributes.md

 `func (o *ResetPasswordCompleteDataAttributes) HasUsername() bool`

 HasUsername returns a boolean if a field has been set.

-### GetFirstPassword

-`func (o *ResetPasswordCompleteDataAttributes) GetFirstPassword() string`

-GetFirstPassword returns the FirstPassword field if non-nil, zero value otherwise.

-### GetFirstPasswordOk

-`func (o *ResetPasswordCompleteDataAttributes) GetFirstPasswordOk() (*string, bool)`

-GetFirstPasswordOk returns a tuple with the FirstPassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFirstPassword

-`func (o *ResetPasswordCompleteDataAttributes) SetFirstPassword(v string)`

-SetFirstPassword sets FirstPassword field to given value.

-### GetSecondPassword

-`func (o *ResetPasswordCompleteDataAttributes) GetSecondPassword() string`

-GetSecondPassword returns the SecondPassword field if non-nil, zero value otherwise.

-### GetSecondPasswordOk

-`func (o *ResetPasswordCompleteDataAttributes) GetSecondPasswordOk() (*string, bool)`

-GetSecondPasswordOk returns a tuple with the SecondPassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSecondPassword

-`func (o *ResetPasswordCompleteDataAttributes) SetSecondPassword(v string)`

-SetSecondPassword sets SecondPassword field to given value.

-### GetDeviceName

-`func (o *ResetPasswordCompleteDataAttributes) GetDeviceName() string`

-GetDeviceName returns the DeviceName field if non-nil, zero value otherwise.

-### GetDeviceNameOk

-`func (o *ResetPasswordCompleteDataAttributes) GetDeviceNameOk() (*string, bool)`

-GetDeviceNameOk returns a tuple with the DeviceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDeviceName

-`func (o *ResetPasswordCompleteDataAttributes) SetDeviceName(v string)`

-SetDeviceName sets DeviceName field to given value.

-### GetOsVersion

-`func (o *ResetPasswordCompleteDataAttributes) GetOsVersion() string`

-GetOsVersion returns the OsVersion field if non-nil, zero value otherwise.

-### GetOsVersionOk

-`func (o *ResetPasswordCompleteDataAttributes) GetOsVersionOk() (*string, bool)`

-GetOsVersionOk returns a tuple with the OsVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOsVersion

-`func (o *ResetPasswordCompleteDataAttributes) SetOsVersion(v string)`

-SetOsVersion sets OsVersion field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)